fbrowther/SQL-Challenge/README.md

 ![alt text](https://github.com/fbrowther/SQL-Challenge/blob/main/Results%20images/ERD%20employeeSQL.png)

 # Data Engineering
 Using the provided information, i created a table schema for each of the six CSV files and specified their data types, primary keys, foreign keys, and other constraints.
-Finally the CSV file was imported to the corresponding SQL table under the database named 'Employees' (on ProsgreSQL accessed using pgAdmin4).
+Finally the CSV file was imported to the corresponding SQL table under the database named 'EmployeesSQL' (on ProsgreSQL accessed using pgAdmin4).

 # Data Cleaning
 On closer inspection, one of the CSV file (dept_emp) had lots of duplicate data for the employees; using Excel conditional formating i idetified all the duplicate data and removed them using 'remove duplicate' function.
 The clean file was then uploaded onto the database to create dept_emp table.